-The original red and wood-toned painted finish is slightly distressed, revealing the age and adding character to the cabinet.
-The lacquered finish protects it and adds to the rich beauty.
-Note the intricate open elongated panels of the 6 doors and 12 interior "compartments" for storage.
+The elogated open panels are visually striking in this stunning cabinet from China.
+The original red and wood-toned painted finish is slightly distressed, revealing the age and adding depth and character to the cabinet while the lacquered finish protects it and adds to the rich beauty.

 This cabinet, when looking closely, still has the original intricate painting on the front of a town and city, with buildings and figures.
 The richness of the utterly stunning original red lacquered paint is deepened with the natural wear.

 Heavily paneled late 18th, early 19th century lacquered Chinese cabinet with black and red fixed panels surrounding 2 doors with original iron hardware.
 There are 3 working drawers above the doors.
 The interior bottom shelf lifts to reveal a hidden storage area.